rackerlabs/devsite/source/_posts/2014-04-09-my-heart-bleeds.markdown

 # Upgrade your servers

-For most boxes, upgrading is as simple as using your package manager.
+For most servers, upgrading is as simple as using your package manager.
 Most distributions got the patch in their repositories as quickly as possible.

 ## Command line upgrades